MichelleTram/MichellePort.github.io/README.md

   + Python: EDA using profling, cleaned data using pandas, visualized data using matlotlib and seaborn, RFM analysis.
   + Power BI: data modeling, data visualization.

-## 2. Telco customer churn analysis:
+## 2. Telco customer churn analysis
 - Description: The primary objective of this project is to extract valuable insights and devise actionable solutions to effectively tackle the issue of customer churn.
 The approach will involve the following key steps which will be completed by using Python
 - Task:
   + Data understanding.